15 Days Everest Gokyo Valley Trekking

 • Max.
 Altitude1,320 m /4,355 ft

-Today early in the morning after our wholesome breakfast we begin our valley sightseeing around the UNESCO World Heritage sites located within the valley like Pashupatinath, Swyombhunath, Bouddhanath, Patan etc. We have lunch during our tour.
-After lunch we still continue our city tour to get glimpse of Nepalese cultures as it were hundreds of centuries old.
-After spending quality time observing the marvels we then wind up and return back to our hotel room in the evening.
-Overnight at Hotel
+Today, early in the morning, after our wholesome breakfast, we begin our valley sightseeing around the UNESCO World Heritage sites located within the valley, like Pashupatinath, Swyombhunath, Bouddhanath, Patan, etc. We have lunch during our tour.
+After lunch, we still continued our city tour to get a glimpse of Nepalese cultures as they were hundreds of years old.
+After spending quality time observing the marvels, we wind up and return to our hotel room in the evening.
+Overnight at the hotel

 • AccommodationDeluxe Accommodation at 3 star hotel